Protests rage over Bangladesh factory fire, supervisors arrested

 The government has blamed last weekend's disaster, the country's worst-ever industrial blaze, on saboteurs and police said they had arrested two people who were seen on CCTV footage trying to set fire to stockpiles of cotton in another factory.

-The fire at Tazreen Fashions has put a spotlight on global retailers that source clothes from Bangladesh, where wage costs are low - as little as $37 (23 pounds) a month for some workers.
+The fire at Tazreen Fashions has put a spotlight on global retailers that source clothes from Bangladesh, where wage costs are low - as little as $37 a month for some workers.

 Rights groups have called on Western firms to sign up to a safety programme in the world's second-biggest clothes exporter.